Trafexofive/DB-Forge-MK1/docs/API.md

 ### `POST /admin/databases/spawn/{db_name}`

-Spawns a new, isolated database instance.
+Spawns a new, isolated SQLite database instance.
 This action is idempotent; if an instance already exists, it will ensure it is running.
+The database data is stored in a file on the host filesystem (`./db-data/{db_name}.db`), ensuring persistence and data sovereignty.
+A lightweight Docker container (`db-worker`) is created to hold this database file.

 -   **URL Params:**
     -   `db_name` (string, required): A unique name for the database (e.g., `agent-alpha-memory`).
 Must be filesystem and Docker-name friendly.